SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 repo are shared between packages.
 Dependencies listed in the `package.json` files within each individual package directory work as normal.

+### For Windows users
+There is a known [bug](https://github.com/lerna/lerna/issues/385#issuecomment-948402686) of lerna that caused bin commands to fall on Windows.
+To fix this issue, please run `npm run lerna link --force-local`

 ## 🏗️ Cleaning & Rebuilding

 When you pull changes that include modifications to any package’s dependencies, run `npm ci` from the top-level directory (`pwa-kit`).
 This command cleans and reinstalls all packages.
 Run this command frequently during development to ensure that you’re using the same package versions as everyone else.